digiscot/digiscot-website/pages/evolution/digital-pioneers/diwc.md

 ### How have you been using digital?

 **Parven:** It’s only been for a few years.
 We were not a digitally savvy organisation even though we have been going for 48 years now.
 In 2015, a Community Engagement Officer (Digital and Content Coordinator) post was created in late 2015 which I took up.
-It made a real different to how we engaged with digital and got our message out.
+It made a real difference to how we engaged with digital and got our message out.

 We revamped our <a target='_blank' href="http://diwc.co.uk/">website</a> and created our first <a target='_blank' href="https://twitter.com/DIWC1969">Twitter</a> and <a target='_blank' href="https://www.facebook.com/diwc1969">Facebook</a> accounts.
 We also focused on content marketing as a way to answer the questions asked by our funders, partners and learners.